The HobbitHouse Ilustrated Glossary of Woodworking terms

 loose knot --- A knot that is not held firmly in place by growth (intergrown knot) or position and that cannot be relied upon to remain in place when a board is put into service.
 See knot for further discussion.
 The opposite of tight.
 Encased knots are usually loose knots but if jambed tightly in place, they may not be.
 Such knots are often rated the same as knotholes since they are usually destined to become knotholes.

-loose mortise and tenon --- This is a variant on the standard mortise and tenon joint, the difference being that the tenon is not part of one of the joining pieces but rather is loose, like a spline, so that the joint actually has two mortises and a floating ("loose") tenon.
+loose mortise and tenon --- This is a variant on the standard mortise and tenon joint, the difference being that the tenon is not part of one of the joining pieces but rather is loose, like a spline, so that the joint actually has two mortises and a loose (also called "floating") tenon.
 Example:

-need to add loose mortise and tenon with angled shoulder pics
+loose mortise and tenon with angled shoulder --- see angled shoulder mortise and tenon

 loose tenon --- see loose mortise and tenon